tmrts/Abaddon/README.md

 ```bash
 make abaddon PORT={Port_of_Choice}
 ```
-errors encountered during the execution will be logged in bin/log.txt
+Errors encountered during the execution will be logged in bin/log.txt
 To use Abaddon in your code all you have to do is call ad_server_listen with a valid port number argument.